adefiqri12/ironwarden/README.md

 - **Enhanced Password Security with Pepper**
    Incorporate a "pepper," an extra secret value stored outside the database, into the password hashing process.
 This additional security layer further protects against brute-force attacks in case of database breaches.

+## Disclaimer

+### USE AT YOUR OWN RISK

+The author of this software is not responsible for any data created or lost while using this program.
+This program is provided "as-is" without warranty of any kind, express or implied.
+By using this program, you acknowledge that you understand and agree to this disclaimer.

+You are responsible for ensuring the security and integrity of your data.
+The author is not liable for any damages or losses resulting from the use of this program.

+### BACK UP YOUR DATA REGULARLY

+It is your responsibility to regularly back up your data to prevent loss in case of software failure or other unforeseen circumstances.

+By using this program, you acknowledge that you have read and understood this warning and disclaimer.

 ---